kriansa/horaco-switch-metrics-exporter/README.md

 - Uses environment variables to configure the connection for flexibility and ease of use.
 - Automatically crashes if the switch is not accessible, to be used with a process supervisor such as systemd, docker-compose, supervisord, Kubernetes, etc.
+- Distributed as a Docker image for easy deployment.

 ## License